 Because these programs are more attuned to the needs of the economy, one-third of students who graduate from community college with a two-year degree make more money upon graduation than do graduates of bachelor degree programs at universities.
 One can assume that with four-year programs equally as in tune with the needs of the workforce that community college students with a bachelor’s degree stand to make more money than their university counterparts as well.
 And while the income gap between community college and university graduates narrows over time, the fact remains that community college students spend far less money getting their degree than those who attend a four-year institution.

-Yet, while there are an abundance of advantages to obtaining a four-year degree from a community college, there are some disadvantages.
-While some community colleges offer great variety in their degree programs, at least at this point, the number and type of bachelor’s degree options available at the majority of community colleges in the country remains pretty thin.
+Yet, while there is an abundance of advantages to obtaining a four-year degree from a community college, there are some disadvantages.
+While some community colleges offer a great variety in their degree programs, at least at this point, the number and type of bachelor’s degree options available at the majority of community colleges in the country remains pretty thin.
 At Bellevue College

 in Washington, three of the six bachelor’s degrees are in the healthcare field.
 Four of the seven bachelor degree options at Santa Fe College